Annunciation (Fra Angelico, San Marco)

 The frescos inside the cells at the convent of San Marco were done with reserve.
 "They were intended for contemplation and meditation and a reflection on poverty.
 Gold leaf and azurite were reserved for Cosimo de' Medici in his private cell and for the frescos in public spaces in the corridors."
 The gold leaf and azurite were extravagant materials and were a luxury only given to Cosimo because he was a wealthy patron.
 The friars were given paintings in their cells for the sole purpose of praying.
 Even with the gold and azurite, the Annunciation in the north dormitory would have still been relatively dull because of its location in a convent.
 In the Annunciation Gabriel is seen approaching Mary outdoors in the cloister.
 Overlooking the loggia, an open-sided room of a convent that faces the outside, it is supported by columns.
 Gabriel is seen clad in pink and gold with multi-coloured wings stooping down with his gaze fixed on Mary.
 He is seen with his arms bent at the elbow with his hands crossed over his chest gesturing to Mary.
 Mary is depicted as sweet and innocent, yet taken aback by Gabriel's arrival.
 Her innocence and virginity is represented by the Hortus Conclusus seen through the fence and the window in the background.
 Mary is seated facing him in her typical blue indicating her royal status and her purity.
 Her arms are folded in the same manner as Gabriel but this gesture shows her acceptance, humility, and submission.
 The cloister is surrounded by columns from the Composite order.
 They are all supporting Roman arches.
 Together they all work to frame Gabriel and Mary and highlight the focal point of the piece.
 The centre column in the foreground separates the painting into two spaces putting Gabriel and Mary at opposite ends, separating them but at the same time keeping them together.

 This fresco was not intended just for aesthetic purposes.
 Running across the loggia at the bottom of the fresco there is an inscription that instructs the viewer: "Virginis Intacte Cvm Veneris Ante Figvram Preterevndo Cave Ne Sileatvr Ave."
 It means when you come before the image of the Ever-Virgin take care that you do not neglect to say an Ave.
 This was a daily reminder for the monks to pray.

+The novelist Henry James wrote of the painting, "You may be as little of a formal Christian as Fra Angelico was much of one, you yet feel admonished by spiritual decency to let so yearning a view of the Christian story work its utmost will on you".